-These DIY Matcha Green Tea Butter Bars are made with skin nourishing tea seed oil and matcha green tea to create a luxurious non-greasy solid lotion bar that melts onto skin upon application.
-Unlike recipes for traditional solid lotions bars, these naturally green tinted Matcha Green Tea Butter Bars absorb quickly and won’t leave your skin feeling greasy.
+This Matcha green tea lotion bar recipe is made with skin nourishing tea seed oil and matcha green tea.
+These natural ingredients combine to create a luxurious non-greasy solid lotion bar that melts onto skin upon application.
+Unlike recipes for traditional solid lotions bars, these natural green tea lotion bars absorb quickly and won’t leave your skin feeling greasy.

 Matcha green tea is rich in antioxidants that are beneficial in supporting skin health.
 It can help to reduce inflammation as well as free radicals that accelerate skin aging.

 Like matcha green tea, camellia (tea seed) oil also contains valuable antioxidants.
 Not only does it help to moisturize skin, but camellia (tea seed) oil can also help to improve skin’s tone and texture as well as reduce the appearance of aging.

-I’ve also included oat butter in my matcha green tea butter bars recipe for it’s hydrating and soothing skin care properties.
+I’ve also included oat butter in my matcha green tea lotion bar recipe for it’s hydrating and soothing skin care properties.
 Somewhat softer than shea butter, oat butter makes a wonderful addition to homemade skin care products formulated for sensitive skin.

-Ready to make your own DIY Matcha Green Tea Butter Bars?
+Ready to make your own DIY Matcha green tea lotion bars?
 Just follow the recipe below!

 Matcha Green Tea Lotion Bar Recipe